MuratZamir/bugbounty/IDOR/idor-AccessControl.md

-# IDOR ~ In-Direct Object Reference
+# IDOR ~ Insecure Direct Object References
 use another unique identifier to access a data set that the attacker should not have access to

 ### IDOR Violation: